alee38/CS400ATeam/README.txt

 Item description return button requires double click.
 Everything should work, but we encounter some issues when some people
 	clone the repository.
 It might be a difference in Java versions.

+AddPage and ItemDescription were used for milestone 2, but the windows that are created in Main are produced inside Main, so AddPage and ItemDescription are generally unused.